Frequently Asked Questions

 How will I receive my tickets?

-Guest tickets are not sent out - you will need to collect your tickets from The College on the day of the congregation upon registration.
+Guest tickets are not sent out - you will need to collect your tickets from the School of Management on the day of the congregation upon registration.

 You will be informed by e-mail of your total ticket allocation prior to the congregations.